eniomarku/SafeLib-TNSM/SafeLib_Lib3/README.md

+# Features
+ * Written entirely in C/C++.
+ * Provide integrity and confidentiality protection of user traffic, VNF policies, and integrity of VNF code.
+ * Provide support for stateless VNFs.
+ * Provide support for kernel bypass mechanisms such as netmap

+# Prerequisites
+To run our Load balancer (LB) scenario three machines are needed, which are interconnected via an ethernet cable.
+Only one of the machines needs to have support for SGX.
+This machine will be the one where LB is running.
+LB is running with SGX enclave.

 # How to build Lib3
 Note: Let say that direcotry where this library is cloned is /home/nuc/SafeLib/SafeLib_Lib3
 - ## Install IPSec_MB